How to Respond to Peer Review

 Revise the manuscript according to what you wrote in the response letter.
 If the response letter and manuscript do not match, you lose credibility.

-What Do You Do If Rejected?
+What Should You Do If Your Paper Is Rejected?

 | Rejection Reason | Response | Estimated Time |